beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/Paper1_isbi.png)

-**Second paper** is entitled **"Improved Kidney Stone Recognition Through Attention and Multi-View Feature Fusion Strategies"** authored by our master student **Elias Villalvazo Avil** and PhD student **Francisco Lopez-Tiro**, you can read our Arxiv pre-print here: [link](https://arxiv.org/abs/2211.02967) where we combine multi-view fusion stretegies for perfoming endoscopic kidney stone identification using the morpho-constitutional analysis proposed by M. Daudon
+**Second paper** is entitled **"Improved Kidney Stone Recognition Through Attention and Multi-View Feature Fusion Strategies"** authored by our master student **Elias Villalvazo Avila** and PhD student **Francisco Lopez-Tiro**, you can read our Arxiv pre-print here: [link](https://arxiv.org/abs/2211.02967) where we combine multi-view fusion stretegies for perfoming endoscopic kidney stone identification using the morpho-constitutional analysis proposed by M. Daudon

 >> ![ ](/Paper2_isbi.png)